 For a bite to eat, it’s hard to do better than Big Vern’s Steakhouse (200 E. 12th St., 806/256-2088), right on old Route 66.

 South of Shamrock, US-83 passes over the Salt Fork of the Red River, which definitely deserves its name, running a muddy red throughout the rainy season.
 West of the highway rise the Rocking Chair Mountains, named after a large cattle ranch established west of here in the 1880s by a group of aristocrats, mainly younger sons of noble Scottish families.
 The only visible sign of their Scotian legacy survives in place-names like Aberdeen, Clarendon, and Wellington (pop.
-2,189), which is 25 miles south of Shamrock.
+2,105), which is 26 mi (42 km) south of Shamrock.
 The center of Wellington is west of the highway, where a nifty 1920s Ritz Theatre (902 E. Ave., 806/447-0090, $7) has been brought back to life, but the US-83 frontage holds all the gas stations and cafés.